Trump files $475m defamation lawsuit against CNN - follow live

-Trump news - live: Trump sues CNN for defamation as he seeks to delay special master documents case
+Trump news - live: Ex-president sues CNN for $475m over ‘defamation’

 Former US president Donald Trump claims he can declassify top secret documents just ‘by thinking about it’